lmrs2/bh-aisec/activities/05/readme.md

 To start the deployment:

 1. Update the image in [bh-aisec-project1/k8/echo-server-deployment_predict.yml](https://github.com/lmrs2/bh-aisec-project1/blob/main/k8/echo-server-deployment_predict.yml#L27) to the most recent echo server image created at the start of this activity.
 1. Start the deployment and service.
 It may take several minutes to take effect.
-Wait until `kubectl get po -A` reports all pods in runing state.
+Wait until `kubectl get po -A` reports all pods in running state.

 ```shell
 $ kubectl apply -f bh-aisec-project1/k8/echo-server-deployment_predict.yml